sounakOffice/GitHubAPIAccessProject/README.md

 This folder contains a detail architecture design as well as key objectives and multiple screenshots in one place with sample input to run the application as well.

+# Observation

+It has been observed that for security reason GitHub automatically revokes the generated Personal Access Token if it is mentioned anywhere in the code or document during commit.
+The token mentioned in sample input is no longer valid due to this.
+This application can run on any Github repository which attached to a valid personal access token of user.